directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 Within the dynamic "Time Series" charts we can reuse the global variable by adding its name to the date range:
 !(Pasted image 20240223104315.png)
-Again we can use the `{{…}}` syntax, followed by a lower `h` to identify the value that should work as hours.
+You can use the <span v-pre>`{{…}}`</span> syntax, followed by a lower `h` to identify the value that should work as hours.
 If you use the same variable for all three slides, they will change altogether once you've selected a new amount of hours within the global variable slider.

 For the basic Metric values, you use the following configuration:
 !(Pasted image 20240223105348.png)